 For even more writing tips and insights, read our guide to writing highly effective job descriptions.

-brush up on the latest industry trends
+5. brush up on the latest industry trends

 Here are a few of the key trends to know right now:

-- The industries driving the most demand for general clerks are retail, healthcare, finance, insurance and manufacturing, so employers in these arenas should expect the fiercest competition when sourcing top talent.
+- The industries driving the most demand for general clerks are retail, healthcare, finance, insurance and manufacturing, so employers in these arenas should expect the fiercest competition when sourcing talent.

 the retail, healthcare, finance, insurance and manufacturing industries are driving the most demand for general clerks.

-choose your channels to find candidates
+6. choose the right channels to find candidates

-Especially with today's high demand for general clerks, tapping into a staffing firm's pool of prescreened, qualified candidates can help speed up your hiring timeline and ensure you land not just any candidate, but a best-fit candidate.
+Especially with today's high demand for general clerks, tapping into a staffing firm's pool of screened, qualified candidates can help speed up your hiring timeline and ensure you land not just any candidate, but a best-fit candidate.

 If you want to streamline your recruitment efforts and get a qualified general clerk in the door soon, reach out to the staffing experts at Randstad to discuss your hiring needs.
 Or you can search our nationwide talent database — and start identifying great candidates right away.